Powerlearnproject/se-day1-assignment-Tarbeikev/README.md

 3. Handling big projects- software engineering deals with big projects with ease

 Identify and describe at least three key milestones in the evolution of software engineering.
+1:Artificial intelligence - The integration of artificial intelligence (AI) into software development has opened up new possibilities.
+From automated testing to intelligent code completion, AI is enhancing the efficiency and capabilities of developers.
+ML algorithms are being used to analyze large datasets, identify patterns, and make predictions, contributing to smarter decision-making in the development process.
+2:Microservices Architecture -Microservices architecture has gained popularity as an alternative to monolithic applications.
+In this approach, an application is broken down into small, independent services that communicate with each other through APIs.
+This modular structure allows for easier development, deployment, and scaling of individual services, promoting agility and facilitating continuous integration.
+3:Cloud ComputingThe advent of cloud computing has revolutionized software development by providing scalable and on-demand access to computing resources.
+Cloud platforms like AWS, Azure, and Google Cloud have enabled developers to build and deploy applications more efficiently, reducing infrastructure costs and increasing scalability.
+Serverless computing, a subset of cloud computing, allows developers to focus solely on writing code without worrying about managing servers.

 List and briefly explain the phases of the Software Development Life Cycle.